 For an appliance with a little more personality, the Illy X1 Espresso Machine has a fun, eye-catching design.
 It has an easy-breezy two-button design and make either espresso or brewed coffee via Illy iperEspresso capsules which you just pop into the machine.

 The unit includes a steam wand to froth milk, and you can also use it to heat up water for tea or hot chocolate.
 Plus, it has a removable cup holder on top where you can put your favorite espresso and coffee cups on display.

 Whether your preferred drink is a latte, macchiato, cappuccino, or Americano, the Philips 3200 Series Fully Automatic Espresso Machine can make it for you.
-Just select the drink you want on its digital display, adjust the aroma strength, coffee quantity, and the amount of milk froth, and let it do its thing!
+Just select the drink you want on its digital display, adjust the aroma strength and coffee quantity, and let it do its thing!

-The machine automatically grinds beans before brewing, and it automatically dispenses perfectly frothed milk into your cup.
+The machine automatically grinds beans before brewing and it features a classic milk frother that's easy to clean.
 All that’s left to do is grab your drink and go.

 Okay, so the Bialetti isn't technically a machine, but not all espresso makers are electric!
 The popular Moka is a simple stovetop model that can be used to make both espresso and coffee.
 All you have to do is fill the base with water and put your ground beans into the filter.
 From here, you put it on the stovetop and water is forced upward through the coffee, brewing a fresh pot of java in a matter of minutes.